Node0o1/ScannerMan/README.md

 ### A few things to note:
 - Python 3.11+ is required to run
-- Pip must be installed and python should be added to Path
+- Pip must be installed and Python should be added to Path
 - after downloading run the following:

   ```console